Key Facts About Class Size

 Monitoring class sizes occurs throughout the year

-In Batavia Public School 101, staffing levels are adjusted every year based on enrollment projections, even in years when large program expenditures or budget changes are not under consideration.
-The administration annually modifies staffing levels because BPS101’s elementary school population has declined 16% since 2012, which equates to approximately 460 less students.
-In a fiscally responsible approach, fewer students require fewer teachers.
-Staffing reductions may also be linked to a decreasing revenues, such as a lower Consumer Price Index, losses in state funding or reimbursement, or other related financial and enrollment factors.
+Staffing levels are adjusted every year based on student enrollment — even in years when budgetary needs or changes are not under consideration.
+BPS101’s elementary school population has declined 12% since 2017.
+In a fiscally responsible approach, fewer students generally require fewer teachers.

 Enrollment projections fluctuate until late summer